Photo credit: Martha Wirth Photography

 “We Begin”

-Performers: Delaney Carter, Keegan Dunn, Naomi Graff, Christine Jackson, Emily Monks, Ashley Sonnier, Fallon-Voorheis Mathews, Julie Young
+Performers: Keegan Dunn, Al Firstenberg, Naomi Graff, Christine Jackson, Emily Monks, Emily Scott Alea, Ashley Sonnier, Fallon-Voorheis Mathews, Julie Young

 Choreography: Ashley Sonnier